omgitskuei/JavaDev/src/main/projects/macroEditor/v2/readme.md

 Design a program with GUI (graphical user interface) that allows users to intuitively create new automation routines related to the mouse.
 This includes automatically:
-1) moving the mouse,
+1) Moving the mouse.
-2) clicking the mouse,
+2) Clicking the mouse.
-3) waiting a user specified number of seconds before the next action, if any.
+3) Waiting a user specified number of seconds before the next action, if any.

 ### Scope
 ---
 The program should have a number of GUI components that let the user customize their automation routine:
-- The program should have a JTextArea that is Not editable for displaying the current queued actions in the routine.
+- A JTextArea that is Not editable for displaying the current queued actions in the routine.
-- The program should have a Clear all actions and/or Remove last action JButton.
+- A Clear all actions and/or Remove last action JButton.
-- The program should have an Execute routine JButton.
+- An Execute routine JButton.
-- The program should have separate buttons for adding new Mouse Moves, new Mouse Clicks, and new Waits.
+- Separate buttons for adding new Mouse Moves, new Mouse Clicks, and new Waits.

-The program should be able to interact with the file system.
+The program should be able to interact with the file system for a number of purposes:
-- The program must be configurable from a config file without having to change the code-base.
+- Configurable from a config file without having to change the code-base.
 - Save the routine to a text file (.txt).
 - Open a text file and run the routine from the text file, if it is parsed correctly.